saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 # SentiVibe Product Documentation

 ## 1. Product Overview
 **SentiVibe** is an innovative web application designed to empower users with deep insights into public sentiment surrounding YouTube videos.
 By leveraging advanced AI, SentiVibe analyzes video comments to extract overall sentiment, emotional tones, key themes, and actionable summary insights.
 Beyond static reports, it now offers a **context-aware conversational AI** that can answer follow-up questions, drawing from the video analysis, top comments, external up-to-date information, and its own general knowledge.
+It also features **programmatic SEO**, automatically generating and publishing SEO-optimized blog posts for each video analysis, and organizing them in a searchable **Video Analysis Library**.
 It's an essential tool for content creators, marketers, researchers, and anyone interested in understanding audience reactions to online video content.

-**Mission:** To unlock the true sentiment and key discussions within YouTube comments, providing clear, AI-driven analysis and intelligent conversational insights that help users understand their audience better.
+**Mission:** To unlock the true sentiment and key discussions within YouTube comments, providing clear, AI-driven analysis, intelligent conversational insights, and automatically generated, discoverable content that helps users understand their audience better and expand their reach.

 ## 2. Key Features